-\textbf{(1)Trace-based BCM synaptic plasticity.} We employed trace-based BCM synaptic plasticity to measure the importance (or efficacy) of synapses, as BCM can induce LTP or LTD based on the activity of pre- and post-synaptic neurons, which is consistent with the criterion of brain synaptic pruning.
-Furthermore, the introduction of spiking trace makes the later the neural firing, the stronger the correlation, which is important for distinguishing the activity magnitude of synapses or neurons during the ongoing pruning process.
-Trace-based BCM is determined by: $BCM_{pre-post}=S_{pre}S_{post}\left( S_{post}-\theta \right)$, where $S_{pre}$ and $S_{post}$ denote the spiking traces of pre-synaptic and post-synaptic neurons, respectively.
-Threshold $\theta$ is the average of historical activity of the post-synaptic neuron.
-Thus, synaptic importance increases when the trace of the pre-synaptic neuron is sufficient to activate the post-synaptic neurons’ trace above a threshold.
+We employed trace-based BCM synaptic plasticity~\cite{bienenstock1982theory} to measure the importance (or efficacy) of synapses, as BCM can induce LTP or LTD based on the activity of pre-synaptic and post-synaptic neurons, which is consistent with the criterion of brain synaptic pruning.
+Furthermore, the introduction of spiking trace makes the later timestep the neural firing, the stronger the correlation, which temporal information distinguishes the magnitude of synaptic or neuronal activity.
+Trace-based BCM is not only determined by the current spiking traces of pre-synaptic and post-synaptic neurons, but also takes into account the average of the historical activity of the post-synaptic neuron.
+Thus, the synaptic importance increases when the trace of the pre-synaptic neuron is sufficient to activate the post-synaptic neurons’ trace above the historical threshold.
 Otherwise, the synaptic importance declines.